Smaller Pieces of Local History

 Clash (Clais, meaning furrow) was on the left of the road leading to Sandes’ Cove and included Dunowen House.
 Modern postal addresses place Dunowen House in the neighbouring townland of Farran rather than ancient Dunowen to which it used to belong.
 On the map, below, Dunowen House was part of the Island parish (i.e. Inchydoney), however townlands predate parishes by centuries.

 Sandescove (Tra na gCleireach, meaning Strand of the Clery’s or Clergy).

-Carhooleasa (Ceathru Leasa, meaning quarter fort) is the sub-townland on the right-hand side of the laneway running south to Bulls’ Cove, which includes the area now occupied by Ballynoe House.
+Carhooleasa (Ceathru Leasa, meaning quarter fort) is the sub-townland on the western side of the laneway running south to Bulls’ Cove, which includes the area now occupied by Ballynoe House.
 Like most peninsulas on the Irish coast, there was an ancient fort at the highest point, and the sub-townland was named after it.

 Mark Grace, Ballynoe House

 Ballynoe House thanks, and acknowledges the local historical information provided by, Con Scully of Dunowen Farm.